 Before obtaining marketing approval from the FDA or other comparable foreign regulatory authorities for the sale of our product candidates, we must complete preclinical development and extensive clinical trials to demonstrate the safety and efficacy of our product candidates.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and its ultimate outcome is uncertain.
 A failure of one or more clinical trials can occur at any stage of the process.
 The outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later clinical trials.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.
-The outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later clinical trials.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and early-stage clinical trials have nonetheless failed to obtain marketing approval of their drugs.
+The outcome of preclinical studies and early-stage clinical trials.